 A staunch anti-communist who served as U.S. Secretary of Agriculture before leading the Mormon church into late 20th-century conservatism.

-Ezra Taft Benson was a man of two powerful callings: faith and the farm.
-Raised on an Idaho homestead, his life was rooted in the soil and the doctrines of the LDS Church.
-His political ascent was unexpected; a devout Mormon called to serve as Secretary of Agriculture under President Eisenhower, he became a vocal and controversial figure, using his platform to fiercely condemn communism and big government.
-After decades as an apostle, he became the church's president in his late eighties, a patriarch figure whose tenure was defined by a forceful emphasis on the Book of Mormon and traditional family values.
-His leadership cemented a conservative political and theological identity for the church during a period of rapid social change, leaving a legacy that continues to shape its public stance.
+Ezra Taft Benson served as U.S. Secretary of Agriculture under President Eisenhower, using the platform to condemn communism and big government.
+Raised on an Idaho homestead, his life balanced the doctrines of the LDS Church with agricultural roots.
+After decades as an apostle, he became the church's president in his late eighties.
+His tenure emphasized the Book of Mormon and traditional family values.
+He shaped a conservative political and theological identity for the church during a period of rapid social change, leaving a legacy that continues to influence its public stance.

 1883–1900